impossibl/pgjdbc-ng/README.md

 	preparedStatementCacheSize (int)     50

-The 'preparedStatementCacheSize' parameter specifies how big the cache size for PreparedStatement instaces should be.
+The 'preparedStatementCacheSize' parameter specifies how big the cache size for PreparedStatement instances should be.

 	applicationName          (String)  pgjdbc app